Back to Home Page

 San Marzano Tomato

 Classic Italian paste variety, with rich tomato flavor.
 Thought by some to make the world’s finest sauce.
 Large plants yield heavily.
 90 days from transplant.
-I’d have to agree that they produced the best sauce I’ve ever made!
-Heavy plants that seemed to be disease resistant.

 Salad Tomatoes